Kuna – The Croatian Currency

 We certainly do not know what the future holds for us nevertheless we always get to quote the Governor of the Croatian National Bank, Mr. Vujčić.
 He made an analogy about Croatia’s long-held euro-focused policy by quoting Bob Dylan’s song ”When you ain’t got nothing, you got nothing to lose”.

 Let us hope that January 2023. is a new beginning in our monetary policy and that it will not be detrimental to the Croatian economy.
-If your particular interests are in the economy, or political background of south eastern Europe join the A – team’s Private Politics & Religion Tour.

 Don't be afraid to ask.